btholt/complete-intro-to-linux-and-the-cli/lessons/anatomoy-of-a-cli-command.md

 You can pass parameters to flag too.
 Let's say in our home directory we wanted to not show the `snap` directory in our output.
 We can use flags to do that.
 If we type `ls --ignore snap` it will not output snap.
 This can also be written as `ls --ignore=snap` to make it clearer what that ignore is referring to.
 We can also say `ls -I snap` for the shorthand.
 We can't use the equal here.
 Lastly we if wanted to do an `ls` on the `/home` directory and not show the `ubuntu` folder, we could type `ls --ignore ubuntu /home`.
 In this particular case, the order is important.
 Immediately after ignore, the part you're trying to ignore is passed, then last the parameters to `ls` as a whole is passed.
 This is why some people like that equals. `ls --ignore=ubuntu /home` is very clear.
 Up to you.

-# Tilda

-One last quick tip here is the `~`, called a tilda.
-On USA layouts of keyboards, it's on the same key as the backtick and to the left of the 1 key.
-The tilda in bash represents your user's home directory.
-If you type `cd ~` you'll go to your home directory.
-If you type `ls ~/snap` you'll list the the contents of `/home/ubuntu/snap`.

 [bash]: https://en.wikipedia.org/wiki/Bash_(Unix_shell)